-Notice how jagged the curves and letters are.
-The "abc7.com" text is especially crappy.
-The signal is coming from the satellite box's HDMI output to the TV.
+Notice how jagged the curves and letters are on left.
+The “abc7.com” text is especially crappy.
+The signal is coming from the satellite box’s HDMI output to the TV.

 Not only are the edges and curves smoother, but there is also less “halo” effect in the broadcast TV image.
 The halos are a result of video compression.

 It might be hard to see the difference if you’re looking at this on your phone, so let’s zoom in.
 Check out the “abc” logo:

 Noticed the jagged edges of the round logo and letters in the satellite dish image.
 Notice the blotchy appearance of the round logo highlights on the top and bottom.

 Next, let’s take a look at the “abc7.com” text, which is especially egregious on satellite:

 Which one would you rather watch?
 Can you believe the top one costs over $75 per month and the bottom on is free?